ttooming/kood-racetrack-info-screens/Manual_testing.md

 ### Lap-Line Tracker

+Required: session is created, minimum one driver added

 <img width="1640" height="2197" alt="Image" src="https://github.com/user-attachments/assets/17bfc9ac-026d-449c-9d0c-2265bb0ef14e" />

-Required: session is created, minimum one driver added Tap driver button during race → tap driver button after race has ended
+Tap driver button during race → tap driver button after race has ended

 ## Error hunting

-Exploratory testing was carried out, which proved to valueable for the desired expectations:
+Exploratory testing was carried out, which proved to be valueable for the desired expectations:

 - Deletion of sessions with drivers
 - Driver name must be unique within session
 - Duplicate names not allowed after edit
 - Same name in different, but not in the same session
+- Race mode displays their respective flag
+- After browser refresh in FINISH mode, Lap-Line Tracker buttons are active, but won't function

 Errors found were: